cuddlyogre/ExportLDraw/Readme.md

 **config/import_options.json** Your import settings are saved here every time you import.
 If you run across any errors, delete config/import_options.json from the plugin folder.
 The defaults are saved and used immediately.

+**LDraw path:** The path to your LDraw folder.
+The plugin will first look in your home folder and use that if an LDraw library is found. (~/ldraw)
-**LDraw filepath:** The path to your LDraw folder.
-On Windows, the plugins searches the roots of A:-Z: for an LDraw folder (C:\ldraw).
-On Linux, it searches the home folder for an ldraw folder (~/ldraw).
-I don't have a Mac to test on, so on Mac OS, this value will be blank.
+On Windows, the plugin searches the roots of A:-Z: for an LDraw folder.
+(C:\ldraw)
+If nothing is found, it will be blank.

+**Stud.io LDraw path:** The path to the LDraw folder that comes with Stud.io.
+On Windows, this should auto-populate if Stud.io is installed.
+It will be blank if nothing is found or on non-Windows systems.

 **Import Options**

+**Prefer Stud.io library:** Look in the Stud.io parts library first.
+**Prefer unofficial parts:** Look in the unofficial parts folder first.
 **Use alternate colors:** Uses LDCfgalt.ldr for more accurate colors.
 **Part resolution:** The quality of parts to use.
 Low resolution is quicker to import, but doesn't look as good.
 High resolution looks better but take longer to import.